mdibaiee/serverman/README.md

 Now this is probably not an exhaustive list, there are other factors that need simulation, but these worked for my experiment.

-After setting up the environment, the service script is chrooted into the directory (which allows file system modifications to happen as they would normally do), environment variables are temporarily set for it, and it's commands are executed on the server.
+After setting up the environment, the service script is chrooted into the directory (which allows file system modifications to happen as they would normally do), environment variables are temporarily set for it, and it's commands are executed on the server, and that's it, the script is modifying the server while running on the local machine. :v:

 # Get Started
 Clone and install serverman: